 He called back and informed me that the reason FOTM keeps going down is because we’re getting “a lot of hits with different IP addresses” — as many as 703,000 IP addresses — which led to periodic “system overload”.
 He promised that this now has the attention of the server’s “higher-ups” and that they’ll increase FOTM‘s “processing” to handle the extraordinary number of “hits”.

-Clearly, Fellowship of the Minds is under attack, probably by “bots” pretending to be different IP addresses.
+Clearly, Fellowship of the Minds is under malicious attack by “bots” pretending to be different IP addresses.
 The timing of the attacks suggests the attacks are due to the “Parkland anomalies” post.
-TPTB does not want you to read the post.
-Happily, James Fetzer has reproduced the post at his blog: https://jamesfetzer.org/2018/11/dr-eowyn-parkland-anomalies-david-hogg-was-at-home-during-school-shooting-interviewed-girl-before-shooting/
+TPTB do not want you to read the post.
+But I’ve archived the post here, and reproduced it on Blogger.
+James Fetzer has also reproduced the post on his blog.

 Please say a prayer for FOTM.

 Better than Drudge Report.
 Check out Whatfinger News, the Internet’s conservative frontpage founded by ex-military!